erikandersson96/portfolio-project-three/README.md

 #### Strategy

 This Formula One Quiz was created with the intention to test peoples knowledge in the sport.
-A game that people can share among thier friends and family to challenge each other's knowledge.
+A game that people can share among their friends and family to challenge each other's knowledge.
 Since the whole game is operated entirely in the terminal with no colorful graphics the user can then try to imagine how the different drivers, team's and situations would look like for that given time.